James Read

 Actor

-James Christopher Read (born July 31, 1953) is an American actor whose career spans film, television and stage.
-He first gained wide recognition for his portrayal of George Hazard in the North and South television miniseries and has sustained decades of steady work across genres, including long-running roles on Days of Our Lives and recurring parts on the supernatural series Charmed.
+James Christopher Read, born on July 31, 1953, is an American actor whose career spans film, television, and stage.
+He gained widespread recognition for his portrayal of George Hazard in the North and South miniseries and has maintained a long-running presence on television, most notably as Clyde Weston on the soap opera Days of Our Lives.
+Over the course of several decades, Read has balanced screen work with theatre and guest appearances, building a steady and versatile résumé in the entertainment industry.

 Early Life and Background